WHERE IT IS, PARKING AND TRANSPORT

 The scheme is being promoted because it can be very difficult to identify accurately whether someone is 17, 18, 19 or 20 but is usually easier to determine whether someone is 21.
 However if young people have official identification to prove they are over the age of 18 they will of course be served legally.

-A: No. As the venue is an outdoor museum, with lots of valuable wooden artefacts to protect, smoking is restricted to a designated outdoor area where tables, chairs and refreshments are available for your comfort.
-Smoking is also permitted in the main Beekeeper's stage arena.
+A: As the venue is an outdoor museum, with lots of valuable wooden artefacts to protect, smoking and vaping is restricted to a designated outdoor area where tables, chairs and refreshments are available for your comfort.
+Smoking is also permitted in the main Beekeeper's Stage arena.

 Q. I can't find the answer to my query.
 Who do I contact?